The stages of type 1 diabetes

 How T1D stages progress

-There is a ‘normal’ level of beta cells in the pancreas, and they produce enough insulin to maintain normal blood sugar levels.
+There is a ‘normal’ level of beta cells in the pancreas, and they produce enough insulin to maintain normal blood glucose levels.
 The person does not need inject insulin to live.

 In people who are genetically susceptible to the condition, environmental factors (such as viral infections) trigger the body’s own immune system to attack beta cells.
 Autoantibodies are produced, and these can be detected in blood through a blood test.

 Two or more autoantibodies are detected in the blood.
-The person’s blood sugar levels become harder to control, with abnormal changes.
+The person’s blood glucose levels become harder to control, with abnormal changes.
 Beta cell loss continues.

 The person has long-standing T1D after living with the condition for numerous years and is insulin dependent.
 Long-term health complications are common.
 Two or more autoantibodies may or may not be detected in the blood.